-Jochen Zeitz is currently Director of Kering and Chairman of the board’s sustainable development committee and Co-Founder and Co-Chair of The B Team after having been the CEO of the Sport & Lifestyle division and Chief Sustainability Officer (CSO) of Kering since 2010.
+Jochen Zeitz served as a Director of Kering and Chairman of the board’s sustainable development committee and is a Co-Founder and Co-Chair of The B Team after having been the CEO of the Sport & Lifestyle division and Chief Sustainability Officer (CSO) of Kering since 2010.

 Prior to this, Zeitz served 18 years as Chairman and CEO at PUMA and upon being appointed in 1993 at the age of 30, he transformed the company financially, managing to turn PUMA from a low priced, undesirable brand with less than 200 million Euros in sales into a desirable, premium 3 billion Euros company in 2011 and one of the top 3 brands in the sporting good industry.